PLEASE, NOTE:

 YES – Same-sex spouses of Italian citizens can apply for citizenship by marriage/civil union.
 Please refer to the Citizenship by Marriage/Civil Union page for all information, requirements, and instructions on how to apply

-An Italian passport is a TRAVEL DOCUMENT and can be issued to a person who is ALREADY IS AN ITALIAN CITIZEN.
+An Italian passport is an IDENTITY and TRAVEL DOCUMENT and can be issued to a person who is ALREADY AN ITALIAN CITIZEN.
 As such, any passport requests and appointments must be submitted/scheduled AFTER you receive confirmation that your Italian citizenship has been processed AND confirmed.
-(For more passport information please visit the passport page of our website AFTER your citizenship has been confirmed:
+For further information, please, visit the passport page of our website AFTER your citizenship has been confirmed.

 Please note that once a citizenship application has been processed and completed, this citizenship department is unable to reply to requests concerning other consular services.
 New citizens with questions regarding items listed below and/or other consular services should contact the appropriate consular department directly.